gdoteof/vmxjs/README.md

   - `enterCallback` is a reference to a function that you want to run when "eyes" enters the visual field
   - The second argument to `onEnter` will be sent as an argument to the callback in the first paramater
     - `"vmx found my eyes!"` is an arbitrary argument to `enterCallback`.
-  - `{minTime: 3000}` is an option configuration argument to `onEnter`.  `minTime` refers to the minimum amount of time an object has been out of the visual field before it can be considered to have entered again.
+  - `{minTime: 3000}` is an option configuration argument to `onEnter`.  `minTime` refers to the minimum amount of time an object has been out of the visual field before it can be considered to have entered again, measured in milliseconds.
-    - this is an important point: if you have an expensive action you need to take when some particular thing enters the visual field, you don't want to do it again if the object gets occluded for a slight moment.

 Any anytime, you can get the coordinates of the visual object; tracked in real time with client-side tracking.